 Through frequency distribution, we can get a big picture of how often specific values occur in the dataset.
 The most popular tool for frequency distribution is the histogram.
-A common example of a frequency distribution is to find the income brackets of various persons in a dataset i.e. how many in the bracket of < 5 lakhs per annum, 5-10 LPA, 10-25 LPA, etc
+A common example of a frequency distribution is to find the income brackets of various persons in a dataset.
+For example, how many persons are in the bracket of less than 5 lakhs per annum, 5-10 LPA, and 10-25 LPA.

-Central tendency (mean, median, mode) and dispersion are used to further analyze the data.
+Central tendency (mean, median, mode) and dispersion are used to analyze the data further.

-- Mean is the average value of the entire sample.
+- Mean – It is the average value of the entire sample.
 It is very commonly used, especially when there are no outliers in the data.

-- Median is the middle value of the entire distribution.
-For example, for numbers 1 to 23, the median would be 12, whereas from 1-22 will be 11.
+- Median – It is the middle value of the entire distribution.
+For example, for numbers 1 to 23, the median would be 12, whereas, from 1 to 22, the median will be 11.
 If there is an outlier or data values are unevenly distributed, the median is quite useful.

-- Mode – when there are non-numeric data, we can use mode i.e. the most popular item in the distribution.
+- Mode – When there is non-numeric data, we can use mode, i.e. the most popular item in the distribution.

-- Range: It is the difference between the highest and lowest value of the variable.
+- Range: It is the difference between the highest and lowest values of the variable.
 If the range is high, it indicates that the values are more dispersed.

-Also called a pivot table in Excel.
-It is a popular technique wherein the relationships and interactions between different variables can be clearly understood.
-It can analyze categorical data and represent data in an easy to view manner.
+Known as a pivot table in Excel, it is a popular technique wherein the relationships and interactions between different variables can be clearly understood.
+It can analyze categorical data and represent data in an easy-to-view manner.

 Correlation is used to analyze the relationship between two variables.
-For example, the chances that a person who is going for work will not have time to watch mega serials are quite high, so these factors/variables are directly correlated.
+For example, the chances that a person who is going to work will not have time to watch mega serials are quite high.
+So we can say that the two factors or variables are directly correlated.

 |Correlation value||Relationship between the 2 variables|

-Text analysis comes in handy when there is a huge amount of data from which we need to find only the useful text, for example, text analytics can be used to scan thousands of resumes by looking for certain keywords based on the requirements such as digital, SEO, marketing, manager, tools, etc.
+Text analytics comes in handy when there is a huge amount of data from which we need to find only useful text.
+For example, we can use text analytics to scan thousands of resumes by looking for certain keywords on the basis of the requirements, such as digital, SEO, marketing, manager, and tools.

 Qualitative data provides depth to the results of quantitative analysis.
 It can define a problem, generate new ideas, or make decisions.
 Qualitative data can be collected through group discussions, interviews, archived data, observations, case studies, etc. This type of analysis is exploratory and subjective.